shrikantkalar023/redux/README.md

 9. Action is dispatched to store, store calls reducer, reducer updates state, store notifies UI about state change.

 10. STEPS: Design store, define actions, create reducers, set up store.

+11. UI components should subscribe to store to get notified about state changes.
+Unsubscribe when component is unmounted.